gudaoling/slate-1/source/index.html.md

 Parameter |Type | Description
 --------- | -----------| -----------
-sn |int | The SN of the parking locker to retrieve
+sn |int | The SN of the parking lock to retrieve

 ### Response body detail